TechnologyClassroom/SetupNotes/ESXi.md

 Press enter.
 Press escape.
 Press Y.  Press escape.

 An IP address should be shown.
 To access the web portal, open the address listed with a web browser from another computer on the network.
-Example: http://555.555.555.555/ (DHCP)
+Example: http://555.555.555.555/ (DHCP).
+Username is root.
+Password is set during installation.

 <F12> Shut Down/Restart